 Saskatchewan Low Income Tax Credit

-The Saskatchewan Low-Income Tax Credit (SLITC) is a fully refundable, non-taxable benefit designed to assist residents with low and The Saskatchewan Low-Income Tax Credit (SLITC) is a fully refundable, non-taxable benefit designed to assist residents with low and modest incomes.
+The Saskatchewan Low-Income Tax Credit is a fully refundable, non-taxable benefit for Saskatchewan residents with low and modest incomes.
+You do not apply separately.
+When you file your income tax and benefit return as a Saskatchewan resident, the CRA determines whether you qualify.
 Since it is a benefit and not a deduction, you usually will not see it on your pay stub, and because it is calculated from your filed return, you simply need to keep the income records that support it.

 The credit amounts increase over two benefit years, with the maximum family benefit rising from $1,196 to $1,282.
 In addition, the income level at which benefits start to decline will rise from $38,590 to $39,345.
 Plus, the Saskatchewan Affordability Act provides a 5% annual increase to the benefit (on top of indexation) for 2025 through 2028.